rempsyc/starter-academic/content/project-media/vuesetvoix-1/index.md

 ---
-title: DO YOU HAVE LIMITS?
+title: Do You Have Limits?
 summary: "This week, Émanuelle and her guests discuss limits: do you know your limits well?
 With around the table: Jean-Marie Lapointe, actor, author, speaker and host of the program Face à la rue, as well as Rémi Thériault, doctoral student in social psychology, who works on prosocial behaviour."
 tags:
 - Radio